110 Pocketfilm: Der komplette Guide — Schneiden, Laden, Entwickeln, Scannen

 Workflow hack: Set focus only once!

 Thanks to the S-curve in the scanner, the film always lies at exactly the same height.
-You focus once on the film grain — and can then scan strip by strip without refocusing.
+You focus once sharply on the film grain — and can then scan strip by strip without refocusing.

 Recommended macro lenses